TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/achievements/get-started.md

 ### Define achievements

-Achievement codes are defined in an **enum** in the file `Achievements`.
+Achievement codes are defined in an **enum** in the file `Achievements` (**package-folder**/Modifiable/Achievements/Achievements.cs).
 You need to modify this file whenever you want to define new achievements.

 ### Provide achievements